PagerTree/pt4-docusaurus/blog/prometheus-monitoring-tutorial.md

 ### Create a Prometheus Integration in PagerTree

 1. Create a [new integration](https://app.pagertree.com/integrations/new).
-2. Click the Prometheus Logo.&#x20;
+2. Click the Prometheus Logo.

     <figure>![](<.gitbook/assets/image (6).png>)<figcaption></figcaption></figure>
 3. Fill out the following: